 - The city budget is in the red, again, while the peasants and merchants complain about the tax level.
 Only a dragon’s hoard can save the city from riots and bankruptcy.
 Perhaps sending the army at a dragon could both save costs and win the city some much-needed gold?
 It’s worth considering.

-Into the City, an improvisation environment cheat sheet for fantasy roleplaying games.
+Into the City, an improvisation environment cheat sheet for fantasy city adventures.

 - Create Roleplaying Game Starter Areas